TechnicalPursuit/TIBET/doc/markdown/tibet-clone.1.md

 directory of your choosing.
 This latter option lets you create your own reusable custom application templates.

+## CONFIGURATION SETTINGS

+No TIBET configuration variables are utilized by this command.

+## ENVIRONMENT VARIABLES

+No process environment variables are required by this command.

 ## EXAMPLES

 ### See the list of available project dna